How To Thicken Up A Seafood Boil?

 Including Roux for Depth

 A roux, made from equal parts flour and butter, is another excellent way to thicken your seafood boil.
 The flour thickens the broth, while the butter adds richness and depth.
 To make a roux, melt butter in a separate pan, add the flour, and cook for a few minutes until the mixture becomes golden brown.
-Then, gradually whisk the roux into the seafood boil, stirring to ensure it’s well incorporated.
+Then, gradually whisk the roux into the seafood boil to ensure it’s well incorporated.
 This method adds a layer of flavor while achieving the desired thickness.

 Alternative Thickening Methods for a Seafood Boil